RLHFlow/Reinforce-Ada-Tinker/README.md

 3. Evaluate

    We don't offer the evaluation code with Tinker.
 It's suggested to [download the weights](https://tinker-docs.thinkingmachines.ai/download-weights) and evaluate them with our [Reinforce-Ada verl version]((https://github.com/RLHFlow/Reinforce-Ada)).
-You can evaluate the checkpoint every 800 steps.
+You can evaluate the checkpoint every 800 steps (equal to every 50 steps with the verl version).

 ## 🤗 Processed Training Sets